Build and use a classification model on census data

 • Leave the remaining default settings as they are, and click Create dataset.

-The next step is to examine the dataset and identify which columns to use as training data for your logistic regression model.
-You can use a GoogleSQL query to return rows from the dataset.
+Examine the dataset and identify which columns to use as training data for the logistic regression model.
+Select 100 rows from the census_adult_income table:

 SELECT